Liz Strong email@example.com

 What to do if you are concerned about a child - ‘The welfare of the child is paramount’

 At Kew Riverside School keeping pupils safe and ensuring that every child reaches their potential underpins everything we do.
 Occasionally, things go wrong for our children and their families and we take our responsibility for the children in our care very seriously and we are here to help, support and guide as best we can.
 You can read our Safeguarding and Child Protection Policy, our E-Safety Policy and our most recent Safeguarding Audit (see below).

-You can tell us about a child, young person or parent/carer that needs support in some way by contacting our Designated Safeguarding Lead, Nell Webb via the School Office or alternatively speaking to Rachel Roberts, the Deputy Safeguarding Lead.
+You can tell us about a child, young person or parent/carer that needs support in some way by contacting our Designated Safeguarding Leads, Liz Strong or Nell Webb, via the School Office or alternatively speaking to Rachel Roberts, the Deputy Safeguarding Lead.
 You may be concerned about the child's developmental needs, issues that the parent or carer is experiencing, or you may suspect a child is being neglected or subjected to physical, sexual, or emotional abuse.

 Our duty is outlined in detail within the Government document ‘Working Together to Safeguard Children’, 2018.
 In essence, we have a duty to record and report concerns and work alongside local agencies to ensure children are adequately safeguarded from harm.